Greater Giving Privacy Notice

 Changes and Updates.
 We reserve the right, in our sole discretion, to modify, update, add to, discontinue, remove or otherwise change any portion of this Notice, in whole or in part, at any time.
 When we amend this Notice, we will revise the “last updated” date located at the top of the document.
 We will also take reasonable steps to ensure you are made aware of any material updates including providing you direct communication about such changes or providing a notification through the Services, as appropriate.
 If you provide personal information to us or access or use the Services after this Notice has been changed, you will be deemed to have unconditionally consented and agreed to such changes.
 The most current version of this Notice will be available on the Sites and Apps and will supersede all previous versions of this Notice.

 Choice of Law.
-This Notice, including all revisions and amendments thereto, is governed by the laws of the United States, State of Delaware, without regard to its conflict or choice of law principles which would require application of the laws of another jurisdiction.
+Except where prohibited by law, this Notice, including all revisions and amendments thereto, is governed by the laws of the United States, State of Delaware, without regard to its conflict or choice of law principles which would require application of the laws of another jurisdiction.